 It is in your best interest to apply for certification early rather than waiting until the certification deadlines.
 Due to individual program application/admission deadlines, it may not be possible to make final residency determinations involving complex situations, or in cases where students wish to appeal their non-residency determination, in time for the applicable deadlines should a student choose to wait until late into the application cycle or until the specified deadline to submit his/her initial application.
 It is especially important for students in the following classes to apply early:

 - Veterinary medicine applicants (Application deadline is September 4, 2020)

 - Students applying to schools with a rolling admission process

 - Students whose Montana residency status may be uncertain

-Applications received after the application deadline will be eligible to receive alternate certification status only, meaning they will receive secondary funding consideration following all certified applicants.
+Applications received after the application deadline will only be eligible to receive alternate certification status, meaning they will receive secondary funding consideration following all certified applicants.

 Certification as a Montana resident for purposes of application to professional school is only the first step in the process.
 In addition to the certification process, students should apply to the professional schools directly, paying close attention to each school’s application process and deadlines.
 It is advisable to apply to professional school early, especially to those schools with a rolling admissions process.

 If you have questions about any of the application materials or the certification process, please contact Laurie Tobol at (406) 449-9153 (firstname.lastname@example.org) or Sheila Newlun at (406) 449-9168 (email@example.com).
-Completed applications must be submitted no later than September 3, 2019 for veterinary medicine applicants and October 15, 2019 for applicants in all other fields of study to the mailing address listed below; applications received after those dates will receive “alternate certification” status only.
-To submit your application materials electronically, please send to firstname.lastname@example.org using our secure email portal at: https://securemail.mus.edu.
+Completed applications must be submitted no later than September 4, 2020 for veterinary medicine applicants and October 15, 2020 for applicants in all other fields of study either by email or by mailing them to the address listed below.
+To submit your application materials electronically, please email them to firstname.lastname@example.org using our secure email portal at: https://securemail.mus.edu..